UBC-MOAD/ccar-modeling-docs/code-notes/TRC/Read_files.rst

 Reading netCDF4 file in :kbd:`MY_TRC`
 ************************

 This section describes the steps to read an user-defined nerCDF4 file during the time stepping of :kbd:`MY_TRC` in NEMO v3.4.
+This is tested on ORCA 2 degree configuration.
+Similar approaches can be done in ANHA4 cases.

 Edit the namelist
 =================